Bhaney44/ChainLinkHackathonSpring2022/README.md

 # goLink

-The token goLink is collatoralized LINK on Algorand. goLink is availible on both the Algorand MainNet and TestNet.
+The token goLink is validated LINK on Algorand.
+We launched goLink on both the Algorand MainNet and TestNet.

 [Algorand MainNet goLink](https://algoexplorer.io/asset/743260106)